This tutorial is part of the Bytebase Terraform Provider series:

 What You’ll Learn

-• Enforce naming conventions and structural requirements
+• Implement naming conventions and structural requirements across your databases

-• Apply different severity levels (ERROR, WARNING)
+• Configure severity levels (ERROR, WARNING) to control validation strictness

 Prerequisites